AmanShukla15/dashboard-react-app/README.md

-This website is made using ReactJs.
+This website is made using ReactJs, Tailwind

 It is only a frontend website.